rRrasta/LinuxNetwork/README.md

 ##### Сonfigure r1 the same way as r2, but make the assignment of addresses strictly linked to the MAC-address (ws11).
 Run the same tests
 - Describe this part in the report the same way as for r2.
 ##### Request ip address update from ws21
-- Add screenshots of ip before and after update to the report
+- Add screenshots of ip before and after update to the report;
 - Describe in the report what **DHCP** server options were used in this point.

 ##### Save dumps of virtual machine images
-**p.s.
+**P.S.
 Do not upload dumps to git under any circumstances!**

 ## Part 7. **NAT**

-And finally, the cherry on the cake, let me tell you about network address translation mechanism.
+"And finally, the cherry on the cake, let me tell you about network address translation mechanism."

 **== Task ==**